French Baroque architecture: The Palace of Versailles

-The most important showcase of the French Baroque was the Palace of Versailles.
+The most important showcase of the French Classicism was the Palace of Versailles.
 It was begun in 1624 by Louis XIII as a hunting lodge.
-In 1634, Louis XIII had it enlarged into a chateau by his chief architect and engineer, Philibert Le Roy.
+In 1634, Louis XIII had it enlarged into a château by his chief architect and engineer, Philibert Le Roy.
 In 1661, Louis XIV decided to enlarge it further, without destroying the original.
-He commissioned Louis Le Vau and Charles le Brun as his architect and designer, and assigned André Le Nôtre to create a grand formal garden that could be viewed from the Chateau, on the model of Vaux-le-Vicomte.
+He commissioned Louis Le Vau and Charles Le Brun as his architect and designer, and assigned André Le Nôtre to create a grand formal garden that could be viewed from the Château, on the model of Vaux-le-Vicomte.
 When Le Vau died in 1670, the project was given to his assistant François d'Orbay, who completed the initial phase in 1674.

-The new palace surrounded the old brick chateau, with new wings the north, south and to the rear.
-The facade, like the new Louvre wing, featured colossal order columns, while the roof was flat with a terrance, decorated with balustrades, pilasters, balconies, statues, and trophies.
-Beginning in 1674–75, Le Brun created the interior.
-A small army of painters, sculptors, and decorators went to work, using marble, polychrome stone, bronze. mirrors and gilded stucco.
-Le Brun himself painted the ceiling.
+The new palace surrounded the old brick château, with new wings the north, south and to the rear.
+The façade, like the new Louvre wing, featured colossal order columns, while the roof was flat with a terrance, decorated with balustrades, pilasters, balconies, statues, and trophies.
+Beginning in 1674–75, Le Brun created the interior with a small army of painters, sculptors, and decorators.
+They used marble, polychrome stone, bronze mirrors, and gilded stucco, while Le Brun himself painted the ceiling.
 The Hall of Mirrors, constructed in 1678–1680 by Jules Hardouin-Mansart, the nephew of Francois Mansart, overlooked the new garden.
 It was also decorated by Le Brun, who completed it in 1684, after which it became the symbol of the entire French Baroque style.
 The new Palace was open to almost any visitor, and became an immense theatre, where the King carried out his ceremonies, with meticulous protocol, in public view.